fhollenbach/RCrashcourse/CourseNotes.md

 around in RStudio and try to familiarize yourself with the program.

 You can adjust the appearance (for example, font or background color) if you click on RStudio → Preferences → Appearance.
+(On Mac: Tools → Global Options → Appearance)

 ## Getting started with *R* & RStudio